Our services include:-

-In the Autumn of 2019, we’ll roll out a two day training course for adults with sight loss, and sometimes family members.
+We hope to soon roll out a two day training course for adults with sight loss, and sometimes family members.
 This course will help people understand more about support available, and time-saving solutions you can just take a way, and get on with life

 Engaging with the local community